-Copays, coinsurance and deductibles are all terms to describe money you pay toward health care services and prescription drugs when you have a health insurance plan.
+Copays, coinsurance and deductibles are all terms used to describe the money you pay towards health care services and prescription drugs when you have a health insurance plan.

 A copay is a fixed amount of money you pay for a certain service.
-Your health insurance plan pays the rest of the cost.
-Coinsurance refers to percentages.
+Your health insurance plan pays the rest of the cost of the service.

 With a Medicare Advantage plan, we’ll track all the costs you pay – deductible, copays and coinsurance.
-When you reach a certain amount, we pay for most covered services.
-This is called the out-of-pocket maximum.
+After you pay your deductible, and reach the out-of-pocket maximum through copays and coinsurance, we pay for most covered services.
+This can help you better budget for your yearly Medicare costs.

 Original Medicare doesn’t have an out-of-pocket maximum.
 That means there’s no cap on what you pay out of pocket.